-The conceptual foundations provide a distinctive angle on some of the persistent problems which dog 21st century academics working in marketized, mass higher education.
+The conceptual foundations provide a distinctive angle on some of the persistent problems which dog twenty-first-century academics working in marketised, mass higher education.
 This book will appeal to university teachers who wish to develop their work through scholarly enquiry and will be a resource to inform policy and management around teaching and curriculum.

 List of illustrations

 Chapter 3.
 Teaching to meet all students’ learning needs

 Chapter 4.
 Space and time in academic life

 Chapter 5.
 Teaching critic and conscience of society